Dr. Tia Jolie Phillips

 Later that year, Tia Jolie met the struggle of her life realizing that her marriage was no longer viable and her partner wanted to move out of state with her children.
 Saddled with pending orders to Korea that did not permit her to have a family with her, Tia Jolie filed for divorce then agreed to allow her partner to move back to Texas.
 She spent early-1995 alone and re-dedicated herself to improving her mind, body, and spirit while seeking to salvage her decimated estate.

 Newly divorced, Tia Jolie’s routine outside of work involved going to the gym, talking to her priest, and reading books.
-A church friend and weight-lifting buddy suggested she meet a friend of his to see if she could help her because she, too, was recently divorced from an obsessive compulsive spouse.
+A church friend and weight-lifting buddy suggested she meet a friend of hers to see if she could help her because she, too, was recently divorced from an obsessive compulsive spouse.

 The girl was a full-time paralegal at the Oakland County Prosecutor’s Office, she headed a staff of paralegals and she was exceptional at her work.
 In the months to come, they became best of friends, sharing light, hope, perspectives, laughs and sobs with each other.
 The two found a romance and friendship.
 They eloped and were married in December of 1995.